pcricardo/angular4-2017/Notes-Module-17-Using Pipes to Transform Output.md

 ## Pure and Impure Pipes (or: How to "fix" the Filter Pipe)
 - By default angular __NOT__ rerun our pipe on the data when every an object (like array) is changed.
 - Angular rerun our pipe when: we change an input, but not when the change an array.
 - Pure equals false - angular run filter if any data is changed.
-This can be a performance issue, that is because by default pure is false.
+This can be a performance issue, that is because by default pure is true.

 ## Notes
 - Be aware to use pipes in filtering or sorting lists .
 See the page: https://angular.io/guide/pipes#no-filter-pipe